This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do I Make my Garden a summer-blooming garden?

-You’ll want heat-loving annuals like zinnias, marigolds, and cosmos that bloom continuously with minimal deadheading required.
+Plant heat-loving annuals like zinnias, marigolds, and cosmos in well-draining soil.

 How do you keep flowers blooming in the summer?